 The Culture Recovery Fund for Heritage will support organisations that were financially sustainable before COVID-19, have exhausted all other financing options, and are now at risk of failure.

-Grants range from £10,000 to £3million and funding must be spent by the end of this financial year, 31 March 2021.
-Applications are open from Thursday 30 July until noon on 17 August 2020 with each submission being assessed and decisions made by the end of September.
+Applications closed on 17 August 2020 with each submission being assessed and decisions made by the end of September.

 The Resilience and Recovery Loan Fund (RRLF) is a new fund for UK social enterprises and charities who are experiencing disruption to their normal business model as a result of COVID-19.